arjmandi/purple/README.md

 e.g. since GPT-4 can't build another AGI, it's not AGI.

 This definition seems simple enough that I believe somebody else has thought about it before.
 So in that case, I'm not the first one who has thought about it but I vote for this definition of AGI.
-(There's also and ultimate version of this test where a system autonomously and independently came to conclusion to build another system to delegate computation to it. (without a prompt or ask))
+There's also an ultimate version of this test where a system autonomously and independently came to conclusion to build another system to delegate computation to it. (without a prompt or ask)

 # Vision papers
 What is a vision paper?